 In August of 2015, FRHC experienced additional expansion by adding the Samaritan Homeless Clinic to our mission.
 Collectively, these sites provide medical and dental and behavioral health care at eight convenient Dayton locations.

-Our specialties include Family Medicine, Internal Medicine, Obstetrics/Gynecology, Pediatrics, Dental, Adult Transitional Sickle Cell, Infectious Diseases, General Surgery, Hand Surgery, Hematology/Oncology, Mental Health, Neurology, Orthopedics – Surgical.
+Our services include Family Medicine, Internal Medicine, Pediatrics, Obstetrics/Gynecology, Dental, Behavioral Health, Adult Transitional Sickle Cell, Acupuncture, MAT, Clinical Pharmacy, Infectious Diseases, General Surgery, Hand Surgery, Hematology/Oncology, Orthopedics – Surgical.

 Care is provided by Physicians and Certified Nurse Practitioners from Wright State Physicians Inc. and FRHC Physicians and Physician Assistants.
 We mentor students from the Wright State’s Boonshoft School of Medicine as well as Nurse Practitioner Program.